 Our E478 patent portfolio includes three patent families that we own.
 As of February 28, 2019, the first family includes one pending PCT patent application, two pending U.S. patent applications, and pending patent applications in Argentina and Taiwan with composition of matter claims covering E478.
 Any patents that grant from this family would be expected to expire in 2038, absent any applicable patent term extensions.
 As of February 28, 2019, the second family includes one pending U.S. patent application and one pending PCT patent application with method claims covering expansion of gene-edited HSCs.
 Any patents that grant from this family would be expected to expire in 2038, absent any applicable patent term extensions.
 As of February 28, 2019, the third family includes one pending U.S. provisional patent application relating to our E478 program.
-Any patents that grant from applications claiming priority to this provisional application would be expected to expire in 2039, absent any applicable patent term extensions.
+Any patents that grant from application would be expected to expire in 2039, absent any applicable patent term extensions.

 We also own three patent families directed to methods of treatment that are applicable to both our MGTA-456 and E478 programs.
-As of February 28, 2019, the first family includes one pending U.S. patent application and one pending PCT patent application, the second family includes one pending PCT patent application, and the third family includes one pending U.S. provisional patent application.
+As of February 28, 2019, the first family includes one pending U.S. patent application and one pending PCT patent application, the second family includes one pending PCT patent application.
 Any patents that grant from these families would be expected to expire between 2038 and 2039, absent any applicable patent term extensions.